eridur-de/mightyscape-1.2/README.md

 # Installation

 > [!WARNING]
 > Please read this first before opening issues!

-This documentation does not maintain any progressive information about installing or handling Inkscape itself.
+> This documentation does not maintain any progressive information about installing or handling Inkscape itself.
+> Depending to the operating system and the installed modules the all-over size of MightyScape is around 2 GB (which is sadly very much).

 ## Unsupported Inkscape versions